relf/egobox/README.md

 `egobox` is twofold:
 1. for developers: [a set of Rust libraries](#the-rust-libraries) useful to implement bayesian optimization (EGO-like) algorithms,
-2. for end-users: [a Python module](#the-python-optimizer-egor), the Python binding of the implemented EGO-like optimizer, named `Egor` and surrogate model `Gpx`, mixture of Gaussian processes.
+2. for end-users: [a Python module](#the-python-module), the Python binding of the optimizer named `Egor` and the surrogate model `Gpx`, mixture of Gaussian processes.

 ## The Rust libraries